smol-ai/developer/prompt.md

 - add styles to make sure the popup's styling follows the basic rules of web design, for example having margins around the body, and a system font stack.

-- style the popup body with a minimum width of 400 and height of 600.
+- style the popup body with <link rel="stylesheet" href="https://unpkg.com/mvp.css@1.12/mvp.css"> but insist on body margins of 16 and a minimum width of 400 and height of 600.

 ## debugging notes